SAP-archive/opensap-mobile3-course/README.md

 ## Setup

-You will need to have installed the [SAP Cloud Platform SDK for Android](https://www.sap.com/developer/trials-downloads/additional-downloads/sap-cloud-platform-sdk-for-android-15508.html).
+You will need to have installed **version 2.1.1** the [SAP Cloud Platform SDK for Android](https://www.sap.com/developer/trials-downloads/additional-downloads/sap-cloud-platform-sdk-for-android-15508.html).

 You can import the project in this repository in Android Studio: